tarwn/lessthandot-hugo/blogs/content/posts/2015-05-27-using-codedom-to-automate-technical-screening-evaluation.md

 To test consistently and automatically, we need to solve the following problems:

-  * Remove the “static” keyword from the method we intend to execute
+  * Remove the "static" keyword from the method we intend to execute
   * Add or rename the class name to an expected value
   * Add or rename the namespace name to an expected value
   * Add using statements if they are not present